Pricing an Ebook

 Tuesday, December 20, 2022

 Determining the price of your ebook is a similar process to choosing a price for your print book; with a few key differences.
-Perhaps you have already priced your print book, and it’s currently being sold, or you may be just starting on your self-publishing journey and want to find the right price for your ebook and your print book.
+Perhaps you've already priced your print book, and it’s currently being sold, or you may be just starting on your self-publishing journey and want to find the right price for your ebook and your print book.
 Whichever position you’re in, you need to know how to price your book and what strategies align with your goals.
+Self-published authors must approach ebook pricing strategically.
+It affects everything from discoverability and competitiveness to perceived value and earnings.

 Pricing Similarities